 The tricky equation between UX and Time

 For centuries, humans have pondered upon the mysteries of time.
-Philosophers, scientists, artists have postulated theories, designed experiments and created art to explain the eternal conundrum of time.
+Philosophers, scientists, artists have postulated theories, designed experiments, and created art to explain the eternal conundrum of time.
 But beyond the various theories that lie before us, have we ever stepped out to understand how to leverage time and its various properties to influence our day to day life and experiences?
+Time to get beyond the constraints of science and marvels of science fiction…

 Mohita Jaiswal - August 2019